Devin Ocampo's latest project comes from a need to speak truth to the apathetic and comfortable

-The quartet's second LP 'The Underside of Power' amplifies their aesthetic and political fight against the status-quo
+The band's second LP 'The Underside of Power' amplifies their aesthetic and political fight against the status-quo

 The Raleigh trio is taking on their state's transphobic policies and much more